Chapel Down: History

 In 2011, Chapel Down established Curious Brewing (formerly Curious Brewery) in Ashford, Kent.
 The brewery was given permission to develop from the town council in late 2016.
 The site was purchased for development in November 2017 following a £1.7 million investment, mostly from crowdfunding.
 In February 2021, following a catastrophic loss in trade following the COVID-19 pandemic, Chapel Down put the brewery business in administration.
 It was subsequently sold to Risk Capital Partners.

 In October 2018, Chapel Down announced a bar and restaurant in Kings Cross, London Station, Gin Works, would open, focusing on Chapel Down spirits.
 It subsequently opened in January 2019.
 It closed just a year later in February 2020, due to poor footfall, despite receiving good reviews from patrons.

 Awards

 The Rosé Brut won a Platinum award in the 2021 Decanter World Wine Awards.

 Management change

 Former CEO Frazer Thompson retired in November 2021 after 20 years and has been replaced by Andrew Carter.

 Crowdfunding campaign

-In 2021 they started a crowdfunding campaign for up to £7m to help the business expand its vineyard and ramp up exports.
+In 2021 the company started a crowdfunding campaign for up to £7m, to help the business expand its vineyard and ramp up exports.